 Hong previously served as board secretary for Philabundance, and she currently co-chairs Philabundance’s Ceres Society, a group of 70 women who have committed to fight hunger through advocacy, volunteering, and financial support.
 She lives in Center City with her husband, Alex Goranin, and their young twin daughters.

-“We are pleased to announce our newest additions to the Board,” said Bill Clark, president and executive director or Philabundance.
-“Murvin Lackey brings a wealth of knowledge and experience to the Chair position.
-Furrukh Munawar, Tracy Davidson, Michael Eckhardt, Andrew Sandifer and Jim Perkins are all dedicated to Philabundance’s mission.
-Each of them brings an enormous amount of business knowledge, experience and talent to Philabundance that will help us continue to grow and serve the growing number of people affected by hunger in the Delaware Valley.”
+“We are thrilled to announce Michelle Hong as board chair,” said Bill Clark, president and executive director of Philabundance.
+“Her dedication and passion for Philabundance’s mission has been truly inspirational.
+With Michelle, I welcome our newest board members Bassam Awadalla, Dianne Elderkin, Aaron Krauss, Joseph Tedesco and Michael Wilson.
+These individuals bring an enormous amount of business knowledge, experience and talent to Philabundance that will help us continue to grow and serve the needs of those affected by hunger in the Delaware Valley.”

 “There are nearly 900,000 hungry people in our region, 23% of whom are children,” Hong said.
 “As a mother, I find that number particularly staggering.
 I am proud to be a part of Philabundance’s fight against hunger.”